 Send me, Lord, in Jesus’ name!
 Amen

-Today Abba Father, I make this prayer by Scott Pedersen MY prayer, again.
+Today Abba Father, I make this prayer my own, again.
 Even though it is borrowed from a long ago church bulletin, it perfectly expresses the cry of my heart in this season.

 It’s been a long time since we began seeking God for a place to put our talents and abilities to work for His kingdom.
 For more than two years we sent applications to churches across the length and breadth of the USA.
-Eventually we came to the conclusion – He is not going to give us a church of our own again.
+Eventually we came to the conclusion that it was not in God’s plan to give us our own congregation in this season.

 Okay… Paul wrote to the church at Ephesus, “how well He understands us and knows what is best for us at all times.”
-Instead of asking to stand in front of a flock and teach the Word, we’ll look for opportunities to stand behind the shepherd of a Bible believing church and hold up his arms.
+(Ephesians 1:8 The Living Bible) So, instead of asking to stand in front of a flock and teach the Word, we’ll look for opportunities to stand behind the shepherd of a Bible believing church and hold up his arms.

 We started that process in 2006 by going to the leadership of the local mega-church where we had been pew-warming since D’s retirement.
 We made overtures to those in executive positions, looking for some opportunity to be of service.
 Nothing!
 The last straw?
 We asked them, “Can we help on the prayer team?”